 Avoid using a catchy signature

-interferes with the composition.
+Your signature should be bold and balanced enough for the composition.
 If your signature is

 eye catchy, it can take away interest from your painting.

-Add a Date
+Add a date

 Generally, adding a date you've completed a painting is helpful.
 When you initially start as an artist, you'll probably have the ability to remember what year you painted a particular piece.

 But after you've been painting for many decades, you might loose track of the date.
 Hence, prefer writing the date on the back of the painting or on the border.

 It is a good habit to add dates on work since you and others (collectors) will have the ability to see how a painter's work has developed over time.

 You can elect to write the date on the rear of your canvas or framework.
 Some artists choose to place only the year on the front and add the month and year on the back.